shivang2joshi/snappy-chat/README.md

 # snappy-chat

-A chat application taught to build in a webkit Session held at DA-IICT in year 2017, contains basic HTML/CSS/JavaScript
+1. A chat application taught to build in a webkit Session held at DA-IICT in year 2017, contains basic HTML/CSS/JavaScript
-FireBase Authentication used for SignIn with Google.
+2. FireBase Authentication used for SignIn with Google and Database support.